bulgur-cloud/bulgur-cloud.github.io/docs/developers/dev-docs/tests.md

 ## E2E

 There are Playwright powered end to end tests under the `frontend` folder.
 To run them, first start the backend server yourself.
-Then, run them with `pnpm run test`.
+Then, run them with `npm run test`.

 You can also run them with the Playwright extension in VSCode.
 Open any e2e test file under `frontend/tests`, and you should see run and debug options in the